techthoughts2/AWSCBManifestPS/README.md

 This is a custom Plaster manifest template that can be invoked using the Plaster module.
 It can rapidly generate a PowerShell module project for use with AWS CodeBuild.

-The build process is based around InvokeBuild which will perform a variety of tasks to Test, create and structure help/docs for your module, and build your module for publication.
+The build process is based around InvokeBuild which will perform a variety of tasks to test, create and structure help/docs for your module, and build your module for publication.

 This template will prompt with a few options and will then perform the following:

 * Builds PowerShell module layout based on best community practices
-* Adds pre-populated .gitignore file (optional)
+* Adds pre-populated .gitignore file
 * Adds specified builspec file(s) for AWS CodeBuild
 * Creates helpful .vscode settings and tasks
 * Creates all needed build files for CodeBuild container